 Easy and delicious this detox buddha bowl and vegan tempeh recipe is the perfect recipe for Spring.
-Made ultra delicious with an orange tahini dressing!
+Made ultra delicious with a creamy orange tahini dressing!

 A whole lot of goodness!
+Most buddha bowls have a bunch of veggies, a source of protein and a carb like quinoa or sweet potatoes.
+This spring buddha bowl has tempeh, quinoa, some fresh veggies, avocado and a delicious orange tahini dressing.
 The vegan tempeh recipe has a similar sauce to my sesame chickpeas, with a few tweaks.
 It’s easy, flavorful, and only takes about 10 minutes to make.
 While the tempeh and quinoa are cooking you can prep your veggies!
 I opted for some spring veggies such as radishes and purple carrots, but anything goes!
 Asparagus, steamed broccoli, peas, cabbage, whatever you can get your hands on!

 Easy, light, fresh, and packed with flavor, this tempeh buddha bowl is an easy Spring recipe!